Rinrin0413/Tempest-Shaders_JE/README.md

 ## Requirements

+- Windows or Linux
 - Minecraft Java Edition 1.17 or later
 - OptiFine or Iris Shaders
-- Windows or Linux

-Also, there may be environments where it works properly outside of these requirements.
-and even if you meet these requirements, it may not work properly.
+Also if the requirements are met, there is a possibility that it will not work. and even if the requirements are not met, there is a possibility that it will work.

 So, if you have any problems with the shader pack, please [create an issue](https://github.com/Rinrin0413/Tempest-Shaders_JE/issues) on GitHub!

+### Tested environment

+- OS: openSUSE Leap 15.4
+- GPU: NVIDIA GeForce RTX 3060
+- Minecraft: Java Edition 1.19.4
+- Mod Loader: Fabric Loader 0.14.19
+- Mods:
+    - Sodium 0.4.10+build.24
+    - Iris 1.6.3

 ---